medavox/distribackup/fypp.md

 Technical expertise should not be a requirement for preserving family history.
 Distribackup shall be a software system to sync distributed backups of important data as efficiently as possible.
 The user will remain in control of the files, while providing an hardware fault-tolerant service without relying on any vulnerable external storage services.

+Distribox is a cloud-based solution for backup of irreplaceable data, such as family photos and videos.
+It places the user in control of their data (as opposed to hosting the file with a company that has a binding contract which may waive original ownerhsip), by having them provide the infrastructure of distributed storage.
+Distribox handles syncing the geographically distant copies.

 * distributed backup for the home user is an important area because ...

 This report proposes a project to create such a distributed backup solution, with particular emphasis on the technical aspects of implementing a robust, efficient transfer infrastructure to